openshift-metal3/kni-installer/data/data/bootstrap/baremetal/README.md

 ## Internal DNS

-Another key area addressed with some of the bootstrap assets is DNS.
-The goal of these changes is to automate as much of the DNS requirements internal to the cluster as possible, leaving only a small amount of public DNS work to be done.
-Because of these changes, the only external DNS records that the cluster administrator must create are:
+The bootstrap assets relating to DNS automate as much of the DNS requirements internal to the cluster as possible.

-* api.<cluster-name>.<base-domain>
-* *.apps.<cluster-name>.<base-domain>

 TODO - explain how this works ...